Find Product

 Founder & Director, MyMoneyComparison.com

-Michael founded MyMoneyComparison.com in 2013 and has spent over a decade working alongside the UK insurance and financial services industry.
-He built the platform to give consumers and businesses a clearer, more transparent way to compare quotes across insurance, utilities, and financial products.
-Michael leads the company's editorial standards, broker partnerships, and compliance framework, and works closely with FCA-authorised specialist brokers across the UK to ensure every quote comparison connects customers with genuinely qualified experts.
+Michael founded MyMoneyComparison.com in 2013 and has spent over 13 years working alongside the UK insurance and financial services industry.
+He built the platform to give consumers and businesses a clearer, more transparent way to compare quotes across insurance, utilities and financial products.
+Michael leads the company's editorial standards, broker partnerships and compliance framework, and works closely with FCA-authorised specialist brokers across the UK to ensure every quote comparison connects customers with genuinely qualified experts.

 Editorial Standards